balogsun/SeunB-tasks-docs/monitor.md

 3. Select `Prometheus` as the endpoint under Prometheus "data sources" dropdown.
 4. Click `Import`.
 5. This will show the monitoring dashboard [CPU, memory, disk] for the node.

 <img width="841" alt="image" src="https://github.com/Makinates/SeunB-tasks-docs/assets/125329091/6d9f97bc-6368-4d6b-8016-2961f1037f1e">

 ```
+## Summary
+By following these documentation, I have successfully set up a monitoring system that includes Prometheus for metrics collection, Grafana for visualization, and Alertmanager for notifications.
+I was able to monitor system performance, visualize key metrics, and receive alerts for critical conditions.